alaaa4255/sep10-freedom-project/tool/learning-log.md

                   </body>
                  </html>

 That is my process so far.

+### 03/17/2025

+This time I visted youtube videos instead of websites to learn about my tool.
+The youtube videos I watched

 <!--
 * Links you used today (websites, videos, etc)